-The following Private Client guidance note Produced in partnership with Jenny Wilson-Smith and Emma Haley of Boodle Hatfield provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Jenny Wilson-Smith and Emma Haley of Boodle Hatfield provides comprehensive and up to date legal information covering:

 An offshore trust is any non-UK resident trust.
 The liability of trustees of an offshore trust to UK inheritance tax (IHT) is not dependent on the residence status of the trust.
 Both UK and offshore trustees will generally be liable to IHT on all UK trust assets.
 In addition trustees will be subject to IHT on foreign trust property unless the property qualifies as excluded property.